The Portland legal community, especially with the different diverse affinity groups, is tight-knit.

 Do you have any bits of advice for students making their final law school choices?

-Go where you want to go, a place that will give you lots of money.
+Go where you want to go.
 Don’t chase clout in the name of a school, go somewhere you feel safe.
 You’ll get a JD whether you come here or Harvard, but the student body and an understanding staff will make all the difference in the world.
 Feeling like you can be honest about your mental health or personal struggles will do you a world of good.
 And try to talk to current students, their insight will be super helpful.

 What was the hardest thing about adjusting to law school?